-- 2.4 There are plans for significant development and population increase in the West Hampstead Growth Area (see Map 3 and chapter 4B).
-The London Plan sets a target of a minimum of 800 new homes and 100 jobs between 2010 and 2031.
-There are no projections for the growth of the NDP Area outside this zone, although the NDF expects that the overall population of the Area will continue to rise significantly in the coming years and decades.
-This growth in the Area's population will place additional pressure on services, resources and infrastructure. - 2.5 Recent development in the past decade has raised a number of concerns, particularly as the population of the Area grows, more new homes are built and the population density of the Area increases.
+a number of concerns, particularly as the population of the Area grows, more new homes are built, and the population density of the Area increases.
+While this Plan cannot affect recent development or consented planning applications, it is worth noting the issues that have been raised during work on this Plan.

 For many residents the height of new buildings is a key issue.
 In an area largely made up of houses and buildings between two and five storeys high, new developments of six storeys or higher are likely to cause strong objections.
-While new buildings should not slavishly copy the style of buildings built in the late 19th century and early 20th century, there is a need for new development to fit in with existing development in the Area.
+While new buildings should not slavishly copy the style of buildings built in the late 19th century and early 20th century, there is a broad consensus that new development needs to fit in with existing development in the Area.
 In most cases, this means buildings that are not starkly modern or out of place.
-Most buildings therefore should be predominately made of high quality red brick or London stock brick.
-Recent buildings made of grey brick have proved to be unpopular and are widely considered to be inappropriate for the Area, because of their impact on conservation areas and the overall character of the Area. - 2.6 Consultations undertaken by the NDF during the formation of this Plan found that those living and working in the Area were in favour of: - The development of specific planning guidance for the Area. - A far more co-ordinated approach to planning decisions in the Area. - Stronger enforcement of planning rules and decisions. - Greater efforts to protect buildings and the street environment in conservation areas. - More positive engagement by developers with the community.
+There is also widespread support for most buildings to be predominately made of high quality red brick or London stock brick.
+Recent buildings made of grey brick have proved to be unpopular and are widely considered to be inappropriate for the Area, because of their impact on conservation areas and the overall character of the Area.
+(For more detail on this issue, please see the Consultation Statement and its appendices).

+- 2.6 Consultations undertaken by the NDF during the formation of this Plan found that those living and working in the Area were in favour of: - The development of specific planning guidance for the Area. - A far more co-ordinated approach to planning decisions in the Area. - Stronger enforcement of planning rules and decisions. - Greater efforts to protect buildings and the street environment in conservation areas. - More positive engagement by developers with the community.